deepak-mane/my-job-descriptions/Enterprise_Systems_Engineer.md

    1. PHP,
    1. Ruby,
    1. Python
-1. 2+ years experience working with monitoring and configuration management tools such as Puppet and Chef
+1. 2+ years experience working with monitoring and configuration management tools such as
+   - Puppet <b>and</b>
+   - Chef
 1. Experience in configuration and maintenance of applications such as
    1. Apache,
    1. Oracle,